NeoDev99/spotify-clone/README.md

-# CorrectProject
+# Spotify-Clone

-CorrectProject is a React application for connecting to Spotify's API and performing various actions like playing tracks, viewing user information, and accessing playlists.
+Spotify clone is a React application for connecting to Spotify's API and performing various actions like playing tracks, viewing user information, and accessing playlists.

 ## Technologies Used